 My routine puts me in a good mood.
 It makes me feel productive.
 It makes me feel like I already got some really important stuff done… well, important to me at least.
-It makes me feel like I made myself a priority before making anyone and anything else one.
+I feel like I made myself a priority before making anyone and anything else one.

 We want everything now!
 To lose 20 pounds.
 To make 100,000 a year.
 To…